 Now that the issue has reached the courts, I guess it’s time we understand a significant flaw in Apple’s iMessage system so that you don’t end up in a message limbo where you don’t get any message from your iPhone-toting friends.

 You just switched from an old iPhone to an Android phone (or a new iPhone).
-And suddenly, none of your iPhone-wielding friends are able to message you.
-Or they are able to send a message which gets sent as iMessage only.
+And suddenly, none of your iPhone-wielding friends can message you.
+Or they can send a message which gets sent as iMessage only.
 How to fix this?

-Obviously, this is a huge problem for all folks switching from an iPhone to an Android device.
-What happens is this: you have iMessage activated on your iPhone so even though you switch to a non-iPhone, Apple still thinks that your number is using iMessage.
+This is a massive problem for all folks switching from an iPhone to an Android device.
+This happens: you have iMessage activated on your iPhone, so even though you switch to a non-iPhone, Apple still thinks that your number is using iMessage.
 So, anyone trying to send you a message from iPhone/iPod touch/iPad/Mac would be sending the message through iMessage.
-Unless the sender switches off iMessage and forces the message to be sent as a SMS, you’ll never get the message.
+Unless the sender switches off iMessage and forces the message to be sent as an SMS, you’ll never get the message.